MochiDiffusion/MochiDiffusion/README.md

 All generation happens locally and absolutely nothing is sent to the cloud.

+## Contributing

+Mochi Diffusion is always looking for contributions, whether it's through bug reports, code, or new translations.

+- If you find a bug, or would like to suggest a new feature or enhancement, try [searching for your problem first](https://github.com/godly-devotion/MochiDiffusion/discussions) as it helps avoid duplicates.
+If you can't find your issue, feel free to [create a new discussion](https://github.com/godly-devotion/MochiDiffusion/discussions/new).

+- If you're looking to contribute code, feel free to [open a Pull Request](https://github.com/godly-devotion/MochiDiffusion/pulls) or [create a new discussion](https://github.com/godly-devotion/MochiDiffusion/discussions) to talk about it first.

 ## Credits

 - [Apple's Core ML Stable Diffusion implementation](https://github.com/apple/ml-stable-diffusion)